Category: 1976

 Fleetwood ended up with 4 HR and Mike Nye was 6-6.
 The Florida team, who entered the tournament with an incredible 88-2 record, went 6-0 to finish the season with the best record of all time in slow pitch softball (94-2).
 At one point during the season, Warren Motors won 78 games in a row.

-Co-MVP Mike Nye, fittingly won the batting title (23-29) with a .793 average.
+Co-MVP Mike Nye, fittingly won the batting title going 23 for 29 for a .793 average.
 Nye finished the season with the highest season batting average of all time (.769), a mark which would stand for almost 20 years.
 On a side note – This is the second straight year that Long Island’s Mike Foley finished lost the Batting Champion by .004 of a percentage point.
 In 1975, Foley lost out .737 to .733 and this year, he lost by .004 again as Mike Nye’s .793 edged out Foley’s .789 average.

 P – Lonnie Turner, Warren Motors (13-22, .591, 5 HR, 20 RBI, 15 Runs)